A free, open-source, globally-available tool for synthesis screening

 Publications

-January 2020.
+- January 2020.
 Biosecurity Innovation and Risk Reduction: A Global Framework for Accessible, Safe and Secure DNA Synthesis.
 Elizabeth Cameron, Sarah R. Carter, Jacob Jordan, and Ryan Morhard.
-Report of the NTI-WEF Working Group on Working Group on Preventing Illicit Gene Synthesis.
+Report of the NTI-WEF Working Group on Preventing Illicit Gene Synthesis.
 Available online.

 Project Lead